robinhood/faust/docs/userguide/tasks.rst

 =====

-Your application will have agents that process events in streams, but your application can also start asyncio.Tasks that do other things, like periodic timers, views for the embedded web server, or additional command-line commands.
+Your application will have agents that process events in streams, but your application can also start :class:`asyncio.Task`-s that do other things, like periodic timers, views for the embedded web server, or additional command-line commands.

 Decorating an async function with the `@app.task` decorator will tell the worker to start that function as soon as the worker is fully